idassessors/hello-word/README.md

 Hello people!

-I´m new on this but i hope i can learn quickly.
+I´m new on this but I hope I can learn quickly.

 Greetings,
 IDAssessors